Please be aware that only the German version of the “Privacy Statement” is legally binding.

 We will store the data you have provided us with for the purpose of subscribing to the newsletter until you unsubscribe from the newsletter.
 Your data will then be deleted.

-We use Newsletter2Go as our newsletter software.
-Your data is transmitted to Newsletter2Go GmbH, which is forbidden to sell your data and to use it for any purpose other than the dispatch of our newsletters.
-Newsletter2Go is a German certified supplier selected in accordance with the requirements of the General Data Protection Regulation and the Federal Law for Data Protection.
+We use Sendinblue (former Newsletter2Go) as our newsletter software.
+Your data is transmitted to Sendinblue GmbH (former Newsletter2Go GmbH), which is forbidden to sell your data and to use it for any purpose other than the dispatch of our newsletters.
+Sendinblue (former Newsletter2Go) is a certified supplier selected in accordance with the requirements of the General Data Protection Regulation and the Federal Law for Data Protection.

 3. Passing on your data to third parties